MapStory/Learning/modules/module5.md

 Finally, under the `Rules` section, StoryScapes will automatically generate a feature size for each of the group bins you selected.
 In this example, we have five group bins that have been naturally broken up.
 Bin 1 includes ISIS attacks with 0-19 casualties.
 Bin 2 includes ISIS attacks with 19-59 casualties.
 And so forth.
 As a user, I can manually change the preset feature sizes.
 In this example, we've increased the feature sizes and left a 5-point interval between each.
 So, Bin 1 with the least casualties has a feature size of 7, while Bin 5 with the most casualties (range of 347-498) has a feature size of 27.

 Here is our ISIS attacks StoryLayer with graduated style at a global view:

 ![](images/Screen Shot 2019-01-27 at 3.22.48 PM.jpg)\

 And here we've zoomed in a bit more over Europe, the Middle East and North Africa to more clearly depict the different graduated sizes of each ISIS attack feature.
 We can clearly see that some more major attacks occured in Paris, Nigeria, and Turkey and that many smaller attacks have occurred along the North African coast.

 ![](images/Screen Shot 2019-01-27 at 3.23.35 PM.jpg)\

-### Demonstration

-Now that you've learned how to add Graduated and Choropleth styling to a StoryLayer in the StoryScapes composer, let's watch an example of a user performing these actions:

-Watch this video.
-VIDEO.

 ### Tasks